ScottHysom/rush-issue-add-project/README.md

 # rush-issue-add-project
 Example Microsoft Rush project that exhibits an issue while adding a new project.
+This is a repro case for issue https://github.com/microsoft/web-build-tools/issues/1418.

 # Repro steps
 1. Clone repo